tlswg/tls13-spec/draft-ietf-tls-tls13.md

 well.
 Editorial changes can be managed in GitHub, but any substantive change should be discussed on the TLS mailing list.

-The primary goal of TLS is to provide a secure channel between two communicating peers; the only requirement from the underlying transport is a reliable data stream.
+The primary goal of TLS is to provide a secure channel between two communicating peers; the only requirement from the underlying transport is a reliable, in-order, data stream.
 Specifically, the secure channel should provide the following properties:

 - Authentication: The server side of the channel is always authenticated; the client side is optionally